Cerium(IV) oxide: Structure and defect behavior

 has been shown to predict the equilibrium non-stoichiometry x over a wide range of oxygen partial pressures (103–10−4 Pa) and temperatures (1000–1900 °C).

 The non-stoichiometric form has a blue to black color, and exhibits both ionic and electronic conduction with ionic being the most significant at temperatures > 500 °C.

 The number of oxygen vacancies is frequently measured by using X-ray photoelectron spectroscopy to compare the ratio of Ce^{3+}to Ce^{4+}.

+The loss of oxygen continues into the molten liquid state where the local Ce-O coordination number drops to predominantly 6-fold, compared to 8-fold in the stoichiometric fluorite structure.
+This has been shown to be directly analogous to plutonium oxides, once differences in oxygen potential are accounted for.

 Defect chemistry

 In the most stable fluorite phase of ceria, it exhibits several defects depending on partial pressure of oxygen or stress state of the material.

 The primary defects of concern are oxygen vacancies and small polarons (electrons localized on cerium cations).
 Increasing the concentration of oxygen defects increases the diffusion rate of oxide anions in the lattice as reflected in an increase in ionic conductivity.
 These factors give ceria favorable performance in applications as a solid electrolyte in solid-oxide fuel cells.
 Undoped and doped ceria also exhibit high electronic conductivity at low partial pressures of oxygen due to reduction of the cerium ion leading to the formation of small polarons.
 Since the oxygen atoms in a ceria crystal occur in planes, diffusion of these anions is facile.
 The diffusion rate increases as the defect concentration increases.

 The presence of oxygen vacancies at terminating ceria planes governs the energetics of ceria interactions with adsorbate molecules, and its wettability.
 Controlling such surface interactions is key to harnessing ceria in catalytic applications.